Goudykarim/build-ml-pipeline-for-short-term-rental-prices/README.md

 Then commit your change, make a new release (for example ``1.0.1``) and retry (of course you need to use ``-v 1.0.1`` when calling mlflow this time).
 Now the run should succeed and voit la', you have trained your new model on the new data.

+## Project Summary & Enhancements

+This project successfully built an MLOps pipeline for predicting NYC short-term rental prices.
+Key steps included data ingestion, automated cleaning and validation, Random Forest model training with hyperparameter tuning via Hydra, and versioned releases.

+A notable challenge was ensuring dependency compatibility for various pipeline components, which was resolved by careful version pinning in the respective conda.yml files (e.g., for the EDA and data_check steps).
+The process highlighted the importance of robust testing (data and model) and version control in MLOps.
+The transition from pandas-profiling to ydata-profiling was also a key adaptation to work with modern pandas versions.

+### For future enhancements, I would consider:

+ - Implementing more sophisticated feature engineering for text data (e.g., using word embeddings instead of TF-IDF).

+ - Exploring other regression models like XGBoost or LightGBM and comparing their performance.

+ - Integrating automated CI/CD for pipeline testing and deployment.

 ## In case of errors